marc-gilles/marc-gilles.github.io/content/fieldwork/2019-dippers/index.md

 <!--more-->

 In spring 2019, I participated in the fieldwork on the white-throated dippers with Blandine Doliguez (University of Lyon - CNRS) in Chartreuse, France.
-We searched for nests, mistnetted adults, monitored nests and conducted a neophobia experiment.
+We searched for nests, mistnetted adults, monitored nests and conducted neophobia experiments.

 - Nest searching
 - Capture